pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>List of environment variables to set in the container, like
+<p>List of environment variables to set in the container, like v1.Container.Env.
-v1.Container.Env.
-Note that following env names cannot be used and may be overrided by tidb-operator built envs.
+Note that the following env names cannot be used and will be overridden by TiDB Operator builtin envs
 - NAMESPACE
 - TZ
 - SERVICE_NAME